 Putting it all together

 There are two major rules to follow when putting together an equestrian-inspired outfit:

-If you’re not actually going to ride a horse, don’t go full equestrian.
+- If you’re not actually going to ride a horse, don’t go full equestrian.
 You’ll look a little silly if you throw every equestrian-looking thing you own at one outfit.
-Instead, build your equestrian pieces on top skinny pants and — this is important — keep your shirt untucked.
+Instead, build your equestrian pieces on top of skinny pants.
+Most of the time, you’ll probably want to keep your shirt untucked.